Hello-Ship-Code/DS-with-C/02-Recursion/README.md

 ## Example:2

-- This is the excat copy of the above program, But the only change is where we have used the `fun()` call.
+- This is the exact copy of the above program, But the only change is where we have used the `fun()` call.
-- In this the funtion is declared before `print` statement.
+- In this the function is declared before `print` statement.
 So, the tracing happens differently as shown in the picture.

 - First the `fun` calls itself, Now the value have changed to `2`.
 So, the `fun` is called instead `printf` statement until the condition is satisfied.
 As, Shown in the image.
 Then after the condition is satisfied the `printf` statement will be executed.